Recipe Overview

 - Fresh Parsley and Basil: Fresh green herbs provide the finishing touch.

-How to make This Recipe
+How to make Zuppa Toscana

 You’ll need a good sized soup pan or Dutch oven.
 Plan on an hour to prepare and simmer this soup.

+Prep the vegetables.
 Cut up the onions and mince the garlic.
 Scrub the potatoes or peel them, and chop into half inch pieces.
 Wash and chop the kale.
 Assemble the rest of the ingredients.

+Cook sausage and onions.
 Add the Italian sausage and onions to the pan, breaking up large chunks, and cooking until the onions are softened and the sausage is longer pink.
 Add the garlic and cook just briefly, one to two minutes.

+Simmer potatoes.
 Next in the soup is the potatoes, broth, and water.
 Simmer the potatoes until they are nearly fork tender.

+Add kale.
 Right near the end of the cooking, throw in the kale.
 Cook until the kale is soft but still a nice dark green.

-Now you’re going to make the soup dreamy creamy.
+Make it creamy.
 Stir in the heavy cream, Parmesan cheese, and red pepper flakes.
 The heat should be pretty low so the cream doesn’t curdle.

 Here’s how to thicken the soup so it appears even more creamy (without adding calories).
 Make a cornstarch slurry (water and cornstarch) and stir it into the soup.
 Cook gently for a few more minutes to give the cornstarch a chance to thicken the soup.

-Translated as soup from Tuscany, the original soup hails from Tuscany, Italy, and differs from the North American Olive Garden version.
+Translated as “soup from Tuscany”, the original soup hails from Tuscany, Italy, and differs from the North American Olive Garden version.
 Tuscan soup isn’t creamy, doesn’t include sausage, and contains additional ingredients: vegetables, tomatoes, and cannellini beans.
 It’s served on toasted Tuscan bread.
 This Italian sausage stew with white beans and kale is somewhat similar and it’s very easy to make.

-- If you’re not a kale fan, substitute spinach.
+Substitute spinach for the kale.
 Since spinach is much more tender than kale, stir it in right before serving.

 I have a few suggestions for getting a head start on this soup: